fa1c4/funafl/integration/fuzzbench/description.md

 # funafl

-funafl fuzzer instance that has the following config active for all benchmarks:
+funafl fuzzer instance that has the following config active for all benchmarks (align with AFL++ in fuzzbench):
   - PCGUARD instrumentation
   - cmplog feature
   - dict2file feature